tigera-solutions/cc-eks-compliance/modules copy/module-2-create-eks copy.md

-# Module 2 - Create an EKS cluster
+# Module 2 - Create an EKS cluster and Connect it to Calico Cloud

 > **Note**: During this workshop, we'll set up some environment variables.
 If you're terminal session restarts, you may need to reload these variables.
 You can use that via the following command: <p>
 ```bash